oslllo/larakey/README.md

 # Credits

-This package is a fork of [laravel-permissions](https://github.com/spatie/laravel-permission)

-Massive thanks to [Freek Van der Herten](https://github.com/freekmurze) and [All Contributors](../../contributors) for making such an awesome package.
+This package is a fork of [laravel-permissions](https://github.com/spatie/laravel-permission) by [Freek Van der Herten](https://github.com/freekmurze) and [All Contributors](https://github.com/spatie/laravel-permission/contributors).

 # License